keboola/connection-docs/tutorial/onboarding/architecture-guide/index.md

 ![Vertical Split Design](/tutorial/onboarding/architecture-guide/vertical-design.png)
 <div align="center">Vertical Split Design Example</div>

-**L0 – Data acquisition**
+**L0 – Acquisition**
-- All data extractions (from Salesforce, Zendesk, MySQL database, Google Analytics and Exponea)
+- Extracts data from sources like Salesforce, Zendesk, MySQL database, Google Analytics, and Exponea.
-- Basic data quality checks - to make sure that extracted data is in expected shape and quality
+- Performs initial data quality checks to ensure that extracted data is in the expected shape and quality.

-**L1 – Core**
+**L1 – Core Processing**
-- The core layer of data preparation and processing - data from L0 are combined into a unified data model
+- Integrates L0 data into a single data model for further preparation and processing.
-- Data cleaning
-- Data processing
+- Cleans and processes data for analysis.

-**L2 – Data-marts**
+**L2 – Data Marts**
-- One or more L2 projects that serve for data-mart creation
-- Built datasets are consumed by business/other data consumers
-- Objects in this projects are made accessible from visualization/reporting tools
+- Hosts projects for creating data marts, used by business and other users.
+- Makes data accessible through visualization and reporting tools.

-**LX – Telemetry and governance**
+**LX – Telemetry & Governance**
-- Typically we would recommend to keep a separate project for consumption of Keboola’s telemetry data and other metadata that describe overall platform usage and serve for organization’s admins as a detailed monitoring
+- Maintains a dedicated project for analyzing Keboola’s telemetry and metadata to have a comprehensive platform management and oversight.

 #### Horizontal split design
-The Horizontal Split Design involves dividing data pipelines and infrastructure based on departments, circles, or other entities within an organization.
-This approach tailors data processing to specific use cases and allows individual entities to independently manage their entire data-related workflow.
+The horizontal split design segments data pipelines and infrastructure by organizational units, such as departments and circles, enabling tailored data processing for distinct use cases.
+This setup allows each unit to independently oversee its data workflow, using specialized knowledge.
-For example, a marketing data catalog can be exclusively maintained by the marketing department, leveraging their domain knowledge.
+For example, a marketing data catalog can be exclusively maintained by the marketing department, taking advantage of their domain knowledge.

-**Horizontal split design is suitable when:**
+**Horizontal split design is ideal when:**
-1. **Entities operate independently**
+1. **Entities operate independently:** Suitable for units functioning autonomously with complete control over their data workflows.
-Individual entities operate as clearly standalone units and are capable of independently handling the entire data-related workflow.
-2. **Use-case-driven infrastructure**
-Infrastructure is designed based on specific use cases, allowing each entity to manage data pipelines aligned with their unique requirements.
+2. **Use-case specific infrastructure:** Designed around unique needs, allowing units to tailor data pipelines to their requirements.

 **Key considerations:**
-1. **Departmental independence**
-Each department or entity operates independently, taking care of its entire data-related work, from data extractions to full data processing.
-2. **Use-case-driven**
-Infrastructure is driven by specific use cases, ensuring that each department's data needs are addressed within its designated project.

-**Horizontal split design example:**
+1. **Departmental autonomy:** Units manage their data tasks, from extraction to processing, independently.
+2. **Tailored to use cases:** Infrastructure adapts to the specific data needs of each unit.

+**Examples:**
 1. **Sales and CRM**
-   - Data extractions from Salesforce and part of MySQL database.
+   - Data extraction from Salesforce and a part of the MySQL database
-   - Full data processing, including eventual data testing.
+   - Full data processing, including eventual data testing
-   - Consumers access data directly in this project or via a visualization/reporting tool connected to this project.
+   - Consumers access data directly in this project or via visualization and reporting tools connected to this project.
 2. **Marketing**
-   - Data extractions from Google Analytics, Exponea, and part of MySQL database.
+   - Data extraction from Google Analytics, Exponea, and a part of the MySQL database
-   - Full data processing, including eventual data testing.
+   - Full data processing, including eventual data testing
-   - Consumers access data directly in this project or via a visualization/reporting tool connected to this project.
+   - Consumers access data directly in this project or via visualization and reporting tools connected to this project.
 3. **Operations**
-   - Data extractions from Zendesk and part of MySQL database.
+   - Data extractions from Zendesk and a part of the MySQL database
-   - Full data processing, including eventual data testing.
+   - Full data processing, including eventual data testing
-   - Consumers access data directly in this project or via a visualization/reporting tool connected to this project.
+   - Consumers access data directly in this project or via visualization and reporting tools connected to this project.

 {: .image-popup}
 ![Horizontal Split Design](/tutorial/onboarding/architecture-guide/horizontal-design.png)
 <div align="center">Horizontal Split Design Example</div>

 **Benefits:**
-1. **Departmental autonomy**
-Each department or entity enjoys autonomy in managing its specific data-related processes, fostering independence and flexibility.
-2. **Use-case customization**
+1. **Autonomy for departments:** Empowers each unit with control over its data processes, enhancing flexibility.
-Infrastructure is customized based on specific use cases, ensuring that each entity's data processing aligns with its unique requirements.
+2. **Customized infrastructure:** Infrastructure is customized based on specific use cases of each unit, ensuring precise data processing.
-3. **Domain knowledge utilization**
-Departments leverage their domain knowledge to curate and manage their respective data catalogs, optimizing for accuracy and relevance.
+3. **Use of expertise:** Deparments apply their domain knowledge for optimal data management, accuracy, and relevance.

 **Considerations for implementation:**
-1. **Departmental collaboration**
-While entities operate independently, establish communication channels for collaboration and information sharing where needed.
-2. **Data governance**
+1. **Foster collaboration:** Despite autonomy, promote inter-departmental communication for shared insights.
-Implement data governance practices to ensure consistency and adherence to standards across different horizontal splits.
+2. **Enforce data governance:** Maintain consistency and standards across all units through governance practices.
-3. **Scalability**
-Evaluate the scalability of each horizontal split to accommodate future growth and changing data processing needs within individual departments.
+3. **Plan for Scalability:** Ensure the design can grow with the department's expanding data needs.

-***Note**: This design is effective when entities operate as self-contained units and can manage their entire data workflow independently, aligning well with specific departmental requirements and domain knowledge.*
+***Note**: This approach excels when units can independently handle their data, aligning with specific departmental requirements and domain knowledge.*

 #### Hybrid split design
-The Hybrid Split Design is a comprehensive approach that combines both vertical and horizontal splits within the data environment.
+The hybrid split design combines vertical and horizontal approaches to structure the data architecture, offering a versatile solution for organizations.
-This design is often the most typical and practical solution for organizations.
-It acknowledges the need to vertically separate data extractions and integrations from processing and consumption.
-Simultaneously, it recognizes the necessity to horizontally split one or more of these vertical layers, dedicating isolated environments to individual business units, departments, or teams.
+It enables vertical segregation of data extraction and integration from processing and consumption, while also allowing to horizontally split one or more of vertical layers to create isolated environments for individual business units, departments, or teams.

 **Hybrid split design is suitable when:**
 1. **Need for vertical and horizontal separation**